-This Act transfers specified public lands to the Secretary of the Interior to be held in trust for the Shingle Springs Band of Miwok Indians, revoking a prior land order, with restrictions on gaming use.
+This act transfers specified public lands to the Secretary of the Interior to be held in trust for the Shingle Springs Band of Miwok Indians, with a prohibition on gaming use.

 Tom McClintock